Villefranche Sur Mer : Within

 Given my personal airline advantages, I have most often taken the Delta nonstop JFK- NCE flight.
 However, that is not always available, especially now during the pandemic.
 When necessary I have connected in CDG, BRU, and FRA for airlines there.
 In one situation, I flew to Milan and took an Italian train to Genoa, and then a combination of Italian and French trains interchanging in Ventimiglia, Italy.
 But, be beware of trains in those 2 countries that go on strike for absolutely no rationale reason.
 Taking the Milan alternative one time, I was presented with 2 railroad strikes back-to-back that resulted in me becoming a homeless person in Ventimiglia until 2 AM until I grabbed a taxi for 90€ fare to Villefranche.
 But it was well worth the difficulty.
 Point to note here is that I always take a retractable ski-lock cable for securing my luggage when necessary, and even my laptop when sitting outside at a café.

-The “100” bus has several stops on the Bd Princess Grace de Monaco with a frequency of every 20 minutes or so until 8:00 PM.
-There is also an “81” bus that travels between Nice and the next eastern village of Beaulieu-sur-Mer (discussed in the next set of notes).
+The “100” bus has several stops on the Bd Princess Grace de Monaco with a frequency of every 20 minutes or so until (later than - not sure) 8:00 PM.
+There is also an “83” bus that travels between Nice and the next eastern village of Beaulieu-sur-Mer (discussed in the next set of notes).
 Also.
 ALWAYS HOLD ONTO YOUR BUS TICKET until you are off the bus.
 There are occasional checkpoints where those individuals without authenticated tickets are taken off the bus.
 The unofficial story is that these individuals are turned into sausages if they are Germans, otherwise dry dog food ... just saying!

 In my life there have been 3 specific areas across the globe that have been transformative in my life, and I have travelled extensively both domestically and internationally.